AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/log-forwarding.md

 There is also be a property named `sourcetype`, which is set to the value `aemcdn`.

+>[!NOTE]
+>
+> Before the first CDN log entry is sent, your HTTP server must successfully complete a one-time challenge: a request sent to the path ``wellknownpath`` must respond with ``*``.

-#### Other HTTPS logs {#https-other}
+#### HTTPS AEM logs {#https-aem}

-A separate web request (POST) will be sent for each log entry, with the log entry formats described in the [logging article](/help/implementing/developing/introduction/logging.md).
+For AEM logs (including apache/dispacher), web requests (POSTs) will be sent continuously, with a json payload that is an array of log entries, with the various log entry formats as described in the [logging article](/help/implementing/developing/introduction/logging.md#cdn-log).
 Additional properties are mentioned in the [Log Entry Formats](#log-format) section below.

 There is also be a property named `sourcetype`, which is set to one of these values: